microsoft/playwright/docs/selectors.md

 - Text body can be escaped with double quotes for precise matching, insisting on exact match, including specified whitespace and case.
 This means `text="Login "` will only match `<button>Login </button>` with exactly one space after "Login".
 - Text body can also be a JavaScript-like regex wrapped in `/` symbols.
 This means `text=/^\\s*Login$/i` will match `<button> loGIN</button>` with any number of spaces before "Login" and no spaces after.

-> **NOTE** Text engine searches for elements inside open shadow roots, but not inside closed shadow roots or iframes.
+> **NOTE** Text engine searches for elements in the light dom in the iteration order, and then recursively inside open shadow roots in the iteration order.
+It does not search inside closed shadow roots or iframes.

 > **NOTE** Input elements of the type `button` and `submit` are rendered with their value as text, and text engine finds them.
 For example, `text=Login` matches `<input type=button value="Login">`.